-MTD is the government’s flagship scheme that requires online tax filing and payment, as well as digital record keeping.
-All business taxes will be part of the scheme, but only VAT currently has an actual roll-out date, with the rest following in 2020 at the earliest.
+Making Tax Digital is the government’s flagship scheme that requires online tax filing and payment, as well as digital record keeping.
+All business taxes will be part of the scheme – Making Tax Digital for VAT started on 1 April 2019 – with the rest following from 2021 at the earliest.

-New Making Tax Digital for VAT resources from HMRC
+Making Tax Digital for VAT resources from HMRC

-Three resources have been published by HMRC on its website:
+Four resources have been published by HMRC on its website:

 - VAT Notice 700/22: Making Tax Digital for VAT